 - Backup files and folders with strong AES-256 encryption.
 GPG to encrypt your backup

 - Save space with incremental backups and data duplication

 - Backups can be run on any machine through a web-based interface or via a command-line interface.

-- Web interface that allows to view log files, configuration, current status, initiation and cancelation of backups, as well as browses and restores files from backups
+- Web interface that allows viewing log files, configuration, current status, initiation and cancelation of backups, as well as browses and restores files from backups

 - Prevention of data duplication allows for storage of identical files only once to save disk space and disk I/O

-- Optional compression allows for modest impact on CPU time
+- Optional compression allows for a modest impact on CPU time

 - No client-side software is needed